Sphax5117/pyfort-amel-tom-int1/README.md

   Randomly presents one of the mathematical challenges (solving a factorial problem, a linear equation, a mathematical roulette, or finding the nearest prime number).
 Depending on the player's response, it indicates whether the challenge has been successfully completed (winning a key or not).

 - **`logical_challenge`**
-  Presents the player with a series of logical puzzles (Tic-Tac-Toe or Battleship).
+  Presents the player with a series of logical puzzles (Tic-Tac-Toe, Battleship or Nim Game).
 The function selects a game, and if the player wins, they get a key.

 - **`chance_challenge`**
   Combines two games of chance - the shell game and the dice game - into a single challenge.
 The player must succeed in at least one of these games to win the key.